Can You Freeze Oat Milk? Here’s All You Need To Know

 To support the running costs of Moral Fibres, this post may contain affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

 Can you freeze oat milk?
-Yes you can!
-Read on for how to preserve oat milk in the freezer for up to three months, and our top tips for freezing and defrosting.
+Yes, you can!
+Read on for how to preserve oat milk in the freezer for up to three months, and my top tips for freezing and defrosting.

 Whilst any non-dairy milk is great for the environment compared to cows’ milk, not all non-dairy milk is equal.

 I always feel that oat milk is a great sustainable choice.
 It’s better for the environment than many other vegan milk substitutes.
-Almond milk is water intensive.
-Meanwhile, coconut milk has to travel a long way to get to us.
+Almond milk, for example, is water-intensive.
+Meanwhile, coconut milk has to travel a long way to get to our supermarket shelves and can involve animal abuse in its production.
+Oats feel like an all-round better choice.

 As an oat milk aficionado – and trust me, I’ve tried all the oat milk to find the best one – something I always wondered about was what to do with any leftover milk.